A Notion of Uniqueness for the Adversarial Bayes Classifier: Examples

+In each of the preceding examples except \cref{ex:gaussians_equal_means}, the boundary of the adversarial Bayes classifier always lies within $\e$ of the boundary of the Bayes classifier.
+This section presents three propositions exploring this phenomenon.
+In contrast, understanding when the Bayes and adversarial Bayes classifiers must differ substantially is an open problem.

 The next proposition stipulates a widely applicable criterion under which there is always a solution to the necessary conditions $p_1(a+\e)-p_0(a-\e)=0$ and $p_1(b-\e)-p_0(b+\e)=0$ within $\e$ of solutions to $p_1(x)=p_0(x)$ (which specifies the boundary of the Bayes classifier). \begin{proposition} Let $z$ be a point with $p_1(z)-p_0(z)=0$ and assume that $p_0$ and $p_1$ are continuous on $[z-r,z+r]$ for some $r>0$.
 Furthermore, assume that one of $p_0,p_1$ is non-increasing and the other is non-decreasing on $[z-r,z+r]$.
-Then for all $\e\leq r/2$ there is a solution to the first order necessary conditions \cref{eq:first_order_necessary_a} and \cref{eq:first_order_necessary_b} within $\e$ of $z$. \end{proposition} \begin{proof} Without loss of generality, assume that $p_1$ is non-increasing and $p_0$ is non-decreasing on $[z-r,z+r]$.
-The applying the relation $p_1(z)=p_0(z)$, one can conclude that
+Then for all $\e\leq r/2$ there is a solution to the first order necessary conditions \cref{eq:first_order_necessary_a} and \cref{eq:first_order_necessary_b} within $\e$ of $z$. \end{proposition} Notice that if $p_1$, $p_0$ are differentiable, the assumptions of this proposition imply that for all $x,y\in (z-r,z+r)$, either $p_1'(x)\geq 0$ and $p_0'(y)\leq 0$ or $p_1'(x)\leq 0$ and $p_0'(y)\geq 0$.
+If these inequalities are in fact strict, the second order necessary conditions \cref{eq:second_order_necessary} will distinguish between left and right endpoints $a_i, b_i$ of the adversarial Bayes classifier.
+However, this proposition does not guarantee that the solution to the necessary conditions within $\e$ of $z$ \emph{must} be a boundary point of the adversarial Bayes classifier.